hoshikawa2/apigw_fn_json_header/README.md

 They are very complex architectures, components that execute other components that execute other components in an infinite number of endless calls.

 Planning how to develop each of them is a huge task.
-You can expose your microservices built on a Kubernetes cluster through the OCI API Gateway.
+You can expose your microservices built on a **Kubernetes** cluster through the [OCI API Gateway](https://docs.oracle.com/en-us/iaas/Content/APIGateway/Concepts/apigatewayoverview.htm).
 There are a series of facilities, such as performing call authentication and authorization, data validation and call optimization, to name just a few.
-There is also the possibility of executing calls with OCI Functions with the aim of creating personalized authentication and authorization mechanisms, when existing methods are not sufficient to solve the need.
+There is also the possibility of executing calls with [OCI Functions](https://docs.oracle.com/en-us/iaas/Content/Functions/Concepts/functionsoverview.htm) with the aim of creating personalized authentication and authorization mechanisms, when existing methods are not sufficient to solve the need.

 This material will show how to use the custom mechanism to validate some use cases such as:

 - Validate the size of JSON parameter data
 - Validate the maximum number of JSON items

-Despite being a mechanism for authentication and authorization in the OCI API Gateway, it could help with some other needs, such as:
+Despite being a mechanism for authentication and authorization in the **OCI API Gateway**, it could help with some other needs, such as:

 - Capture data from HEADER, query parameters or the body of the REST call
-- Send this data to OCI Observability with the aim of facilitating the debugging of problems, which are often impossible to detect without this information
+- Send this data to [OCI Observability](https://docs.oracle.com/en-us/iaas/Content/cloud-adoption-framework/monitoring-visibility-audit.htm) with the aim of facilitating the debugging of problems, which are often impossible to detect without this information

 >**Note:** If you are sending data to Observability, consider in your code, as a best practice, use of redaction for HEADER or BODY content, like passwords or sensitive data.
 Another approach could be to turn on/off your function for debugging purposes.